-Traditionally, well-tests are performed by routing individual wells through a test separator, allowing engineers to isolate a single well’s performance metrics.
+Traditionally, well tests are performed by routing individual wells through a test separator, allowing engineers to isolate a single well’s behaviour.
 However, for various reasons, a test separator might not always be available.
 This can be due to tie-ins, physical restrictions or other constraints in the production setup.

 One option to the traditional test separator is a deduction test.
 In this test engineers try to single out a well’s production by looking at the difference in total production when shutting down one well at the time.
-As production is temporarily reduced it’s critical that these tests are finished as soon as possible, but still produce high quality results.
+As production is temporarily reduced, it’s critical that these tests are conducted as efficiently as possible while still obtaining high-quality results.

-To make sure deduction tests are run as efficiently as possible, but still produce trustworthy results we have developed a proprietary deduction test application.
+To make deduction tests run as efficiently as possible while still producing solid results, we have developed a proprietary deduction test application.
 There are four main processes the application assists with before, during, and after testing.

-Before testing begins it’s important to have a stable period with low uncertainty in the rate metrics as a benchmark for the test.
-The application automatically picks out stable periods and reports on the uncertainty, using our proprietary data-mining framework Squashy.
+Before testing is initialized it is important to determine a stable time interval with low uncertainty in the rate metrics as a benchmark for the test.
+The application automatically picks out stable periods using our proprietary data-mining framework Squashy.

 Once the test has started and the well in question is shut-in, the application helps the production engineers to monitor the remaining wells that are still producing.
-The objective is that the remaining wells are producing under conditions that resemble their original state.
-This is to make sure that we can make a fair comparison, and truly isolate out the effect of the well that is being tested.
+The objective is that the remaining wells are producing under conditions that resemble the state before the well was shut-in.
+This is to make sure that we can make a fair comparison, and isolate out the effect of only the well that is being tested.

-Finally, all historical tests are stored and structured in a well-test database that gives an easy accessible overview of tests.
-The application will also detect all historical tests, with the same rules it applies for tracking live tests, and stores them in the same database.
-For convenience, the results can also be exported to any compatible system.
+Finally, all historical tests are stored and structured in a well test database that gives an easy accessible overview of tests.
+The application will also detect all historical tests and stores them in the same database.
+For convenience, the results can be exported to common file formats.

 Within the use case of deduction testing our partners have experienced several benefits with our solution.

-One of the biggest benefits of having so many sensors and live data available is the ability to become condition-based in everything we do, including deduction testing.
+One of the greatest benefits of having live data available is the ability to become condition-based in everything we do, including deduction testing.
 One of the key value drivers of this application is the facilitation and enabling of the engineers to run shorter tests based on knowledge of the uncertainty in the test results.
-Instead of running fixed-length tests, our partners are now able to finish the test when they have an acceptable result, which can be hours earlier than what they used as a fixed-length earlier.
+Instead of running fixed-length tests, our partners are now able to finish the test when they have an acceptable result, which can be hours earlier than what they used as a fixed length earlier.